NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Wyrmwraith.md

     desc: "_[[Spells/Create Undead|Create Undead]]_"

   - name: "Breath Weapon"
-    desc: "`pf2:2` (divine,void) The wyrmwraith unleashes a burst of void energy that deals 18d6 void damage to all creatures in a 60-foot cone (DC 38 Reflex check save).\nThey can't use Breath Weapon again for 1d4 rounds."
+    desc: "`pf2:2` (divine,void) The wyrmwraith unleashes a burst of void energy that deals 18d6 void damage to all creatures in a @Template[cone|distance:60] (DC 38 Reflex check save).\n\nThey can't use Breath Weapon again for 1d4 rounds."

   - name: "Divine Dispelling"
     desc: " (divine) A wyrmwraith's claws rend divine magic.
 Whenever a wyrmwraith hits a creature with a spectral claws Strike, the wyrmwraith can attempt a Religion check check to counteract an ongoing divine spell effect on the creature."